skaboy71/DC-ESS-EchoSign-InfoGatherer/README.md

 4. RunChangeWatchers.bat and RunChangeWatchers_visible.bat
   * These are just a way to copy and start the "changeWatcher" scripts.
 I typically have about 5 running at once but you can adjust as you need and start more or fewer depending on your server configuration and your load/volumne of agreements that need to be processed.
 In my experience with one script running the collection of the agreements IDs for a very heavy user, you can process about 20K agreements for their "status" data in about 80-90 mins.
 I have run through this many times in testing with a single user for which I had to collect all ESS data for from over a 2 year span.

+5. GetHistAgEventsFor1.ps1 (example)
+  * This is an example of how to call the getHistoryFor1User function to gather the history of all agreements.
+Basically this function will go through all the history via the [search](https://secure.echosign.com/public/docs/restapi/v3#!/search/) REST function and gather all the agrement IDs for a single user one week at a time starting at the "start date" passed to the function and ending with today's date.
+Depending on how far back you start and how much data there is there to process, this can take a while.
+I was planning on running some multiple of these to help process many users at once, but I have not started figuring out how to manage that yet.

 ###### More DC-Ess/EchoSign Dev related info can be found here: